Abigail-Corbett/Arboretum_Database/README.md

 # Arboretum_Database
 ## Project Overview
 This project documents the end-to-end lifecycle of an Arboretum Database, moving from initial business rules and Entity-Relationship Modeling (ERM) to a fully normalized schema implemented in MySQL.
 The system tracks plants and their specific environmental requirements, including soil, climate, and size characteristics.
+This was an assignment for a course in Database Concepts with multiple parts over the course of two weeks.

 ## Conceptual Design (ERM)
 **The database was originally designed around the following Business Rules:**